akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 their servers and clients.

 [gRPC-Web](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md) is the
-obvious choice for a second protocol.
-It's similar to standard gRPC, but encodes status metadata at the end of the response body rather than in trailers.
+pragmatic choice for a second protocol.
+It's nearly identical to standard gRPC, except that it encodes status metadata at the end of the response body rather than in trailers.
 It uses a different Content-Type, so servers could handle the new protocol alongside the old.
 Clients could opt into the new protocol with a configuration toggle.
-Implementations wouldn't need any other user-visible API changes, so they could ship these improvements in a backward-compatible minor release.
+Implementations wouldn't need any other user-visible API changes, so these improvements could ship in a backward-compatible minor release.
 And because gRPC-Web is already under the gRPC umbrella, we wouldn't need to convince Google to adopt any outside ideas. (gRPC-Web also drops gRPC's strict HTTP/2 requirement, which is nice but unnecessary to mitigate the